 Finally, you can fill any remaining spare seconds of your time perusing the street food market and pop-up bars…

 …where you’ll inevitably find that great minds drink alike.

 FINISHED PERK: Nudge Members got 35% off all tickets to HowTheLightsGetIn 2023.

-NOTE: HowTheLightGetsIn 2019 will take place on the 21st & 22nd September at Kenwood House on Hampstead Heath.
-You can find out more, and get tickets (from £52-114) on their website HERE.
+NOTE: HowTheLightGetsIn 2023 takes place on the 23rd & 24th of September on Hampstead Heath.
+You can find out more, and book tickets right HERE.

 Kenwood House | Hampstead Lane, Highgate, NW3 7JR

 Looking for a culture fix?
 Check out our guide to The Best London Theatre Shows on now…